lovebarany/ros2_vi_slam/README.md

-# ROS2 stereo visual-inertial ORB-SLAM3 node
+# ROS2 visual-inertial ORB-SLAM3 node

 There are a couple of nodes that do similar things available online, but I did not find one that matched what I needed.
-This one is specifically for ROS2, and using the visual-inertial mode of ORB-SLAM3, expecting stereo images.
+This one is specifically for ROS2, and using the visual-inertial mode of ORB-SLAM3.
+There is one node for monocular, and one for stereo images.

 Made for a Jetson Orin Nano 8GB, which runs Ubuntu 22.04.
 The ROS2 version used is Humble.